 - PRS Foundation grants for music creators and organisations: PRS offer funding for both individuals/artists and businesses.

 - PRS PPL fund (Wales, Yorkshire, Liverpool City Region): Helps artists begin their careers with grants between £5-£15k.
 The deadline is November 3 2023.

-- The Licensed Trade Charity grants: Turn2Us is a licensed trade charity that support workers, or former workers, in licensed premises'.
+- The Licensed Trade Charity grants: Turn2Us is a licensed trade charity that supports workers, or former workers, in licensed premises.
 They offer grants to help with financial hardship, including rent/deposits and household bills.

 - The Radio Academy: The Radio Academy is a UK-based charity promoting excellence in UK radio running networking events, talks, and regional training days to aid those in the industry.

 - Youth Music Network NextGen Fund: Offers 18-25-year-old creatives (or 18-30 if they identify as disabled or d/Deaf) grants of up to £2,500 to bring their ideas to life.

 - Youth Music Network Trailblazer Fund: Grants of between £2,000 and £30,000 for established music organisation that support young people who face barriers to make, learn and earn in music

 - Youth Music Network Catalyser Fund: Grants of between £30,001 and £300,000 for established music organisation that support young people who face barriers to make, learn and earn in music.

 - Youth Music Network Incubator Fund: Grants of £5,000 to £30,000 for businesses, collectives and non-profit groups working in the music industry to create opportunities for people aged 18-25 (particularly from marginalised communities) to begin a career in music.

 - Arts Council England Developing your Creative Practice: £2,000-£10,000 grant to creatives to take time focus on their creative work.